 Adjustability

-Ultralight backpacks used to have a sour reputation of not accommodating a wide range of body types.
-More often than not, you'd need to try out a few packs and see which one fits you best.
-But recently, that stigma has changed for the better, with pack makers coming up with innovative ways to make their packs more adjustable, making their packs more accessible and more comfortable than ever before.
+Ultralight backpacks used to have a sour reputation of not accommodating a wide range of body types, unless you wanted to drop some serious cash on a custom rig.
+Not anymore.
+Pack makers are now developing innovative ways to make their packs more adjustable as well as adding a wider spectrum of sizes, making their packs more accessible and comfortable than ever before.

 The shoulder straps on the Granite Virga3 accommodate an incredible range of both torso height and width.